cappe987/cappe987.github.io/_posts/2019-11-21-dynamic-vs-static.markdown

 A statically typed programming language checks that the types of everything matches.
 If something doesn't match, the compiler stops and displays an error.
-This guarantees type safety to a certain degree without even running the program.
+This guarantees type safety to a certain degree, without even running the program.
 A variable has one type and one type only.
 It can never change its type.
 This eliminates a lot of errors, and you can spend less time testing it.